its-srishti/Sentiment-Analysis/README.md

 # Management Sentiment Analysis

-> "Life is a math equation.
-In order to gain the most, you have to know how to convert negatives into positives" - Anonymous
+> "The market is a voting machine in the short run, but a weighing machine in the long run." - Benjamin Graham

 **A comprehensive Python framework for analyzing management sentiment in financial disclosures and its relationship to stock market performance.**